Horticulture: Cannabis Biology and Cultivation Track

 A.A.S.
 Program Overview

-This track builds on our Horticulture program's foundation of cultivation and management skills to include the study of the cannabis plant.
+This track builds on the Horticulture program's cultivation and management skills, focusing on studying cannabis.
 There is a growing market for consumer, medical, and industrial applications of cannabis.
 Gain historical and legal knowledge of this culturally and chemically complex plant while developing practical career skills.

 Specialize in Cannabis Cultivation

-Acquire valuable industry knowledge through a series of three cannabis-specific courses that cover cultivation, industrial applications, and regulations.
-Learn about the state and federal laws related to cannabis production, develop effective management skills, and discover the medicinal properties of the plant.
-Upon graduation, you'll be prepared to work in this specialized horticulture field — or elsewhere in the horticulture industry.
+Three cannabis-specific courses covering cultivation, industrial applications, and regulations introduce you to the field.
+Study the laws related to cannabis production, develop management skills, and discover the medicinal value of the plant.
+Upon graduation, you'll be ready to work in this specialized horticulture field — or elsewhere in the industry.

 Learn From Industry Professionals

-Meet horticulturists working in a variety of industries through our guest lectures series and class field trips.
-You'll learn from experts who work at Cornell Cooperative Extension, the New York State Agricultural Experiment Station, and the Department of Environmental Conservation, among others.
+Meet professional horticulturists through guest lectures and field trips.
+You'll learn from experts at Cornell Cooperative Extension, the New York State Agricultural Experiment Station, and the Department of Environmental Conservation, among others.

 You'll also visit regional gardens, greenhouses, and nurseries to see professional horticultural work in action, including:

-• Cornell AgriTech — a research center that delivers practical solutions to help farmers and agriculture businesses thrive.
+• Cornell AgriTech — a research center providing practical solutions for farmers and agriculture businesses to thrive.

-• Coldwater Pond Nursery — a family run nursery focused on the propagation and growing of woody ornamental plants.
+• Coldwater Pond Nursery — a family nursery specializing in growing woody ornamental plants.

-• Highland Botanical Park — a world-class arboretum featuring over 500 varieties of lilacs, woody plants, and tree species.
+• Highland Botanical Park — a world-class arboretum with 500+ varieties of lilacs, woody plants, and tree species.

-Complete over 50 hours of professional horticultural experience in plant propagation, cultivation, and greenhouse management — including working with cannabis to learn its unique growing and harvesting techniques.
+Our Horticulture degree program includes over 50 hours of professional experience in plant propagation, cultivation, and greenhouse management — including working with cannabis to learn its unique growing and harvesting techniques.

 Join Our Cannabis Studies Professionals Club

-Learn more about the emerging cannabis industry and how it can make a positive impact on the community by join our Cannabis Studies Professionals Club.
-The club connects its members to a network of industry professionals who can help you develop licensed cannabis businesses in the region and prepare for a career in the field.
+Learn more about the cannabis industry by joining our Cannabis Studies Professionals Club.
+The club connects its members to a network of industry professionals.
+Discover how to develop licensed cannabis businesses and prepare for a career in the field.

 A.A.S.
 Program Outcomes